NETWAYS/fundamentals4puppet-training/sections/resources/03_users_groups.md

 ****

 The user attribute _groups_ is an array.
-Puppet uses the same notation for array like ruby, a comma separated list of elements in square brackets.
+Puppet uses the same notation for arrays like ruby, a comma separated list of elements in square brackets.

 ~~~ENDSECTION~~~